 |Low Operating Costs And Steadily Decreasing Overall Cost||Disruptive Visual Appearance|

 - Low Operating Costs And Steadily Decreasing Overall Cost

 - Great Potential For Residential Uses

-Wind energy, much like solar, is one of the cleanest energy sources available to us.
-It’s considered a renewable resource and is sustainable for the fact that wind will always exist on our planet.
+Wind energy, much like solar, is one of the cleanest energy sources available to us, but there are pros and cons of solar energy (especially cons) that wind turbines don’t have.

 1. Wind Energy is Renewable and Sustainable

 The wind is a renewable and sustainable energy source.
 The winds that sweep across the planet will last longer than humanity.

 While the wind may last “forever,” the turbines don’t.

 Wind turbines have a lifespan of about 25 years.
 The good part is that once they’re set up they will generate electricity as long as the wind is blowing.

 2. Very Few Greenhouse Gas Emissions